hashicorp/packer/website/source/partials/helper/communicator/_SSH-not-required.html.md

     use this option with a key pair already configured in the source AMI, leave the `ssh_keypair_name` blank.
 To associate an existing key pair in AWS with the source instance, set the `ssh_keypair_name` field to the name of the key pair.
+The environment variable `SSH_AUTH_SOCK` must be set for this option to work properly.

 -   `ssh_disable_agent_forwarding` (bool) - If true, SSH agent forwarding will be disabled.
 Defaults to `false`.